yelghali/prompt-based-tutorial-AKS/README.md

   - How to run, scale, and update my application on AKS?
   - How to upgrade Kubernetes in AKS?

+Can you provide an example of how to deploy an application on AKS using Azure Container Registry?

 ## Securing your App
+	- What are some best practices for securing an AKS cluster?
 	- how to provide my workload access to the Key vault on AKS ?
 	- how to manage workload identities on AKS ?

 ## Neworking
 	- What is Cilium and what is the difference between CNI Clilium powered Azure overlay and Azure CNI Overlay  ?

-## - Securing and monitoring your AKS cluster
+## - Securing and monitoring your AKS cluster-
+  - What are some best practices for securing and monitoring an AKS cluster?
   - How to use Kubernetes RBAC and Azure AD integration to control access and permissions?
   - How to use Azure Monitor and Container Insights to monitor the health and performance of your cluster and applications?
   - how to optimize the costs of monitoring AKS on Azure ?